-According to the Ministry of Health’s 2009 Oral Health Survey, most Kiwis reported using oral health services only when we had a problem rather than for routine check-ups.
+According to a 2009 survey, most respondents reported using oral health services only when we had a problem rather than for routine check-ups.
 And nearly one in four of us went without recommended routine dental treatment due to the cost.

 Neglected teeth can lead to a host of health problems, and links are emerging between poor oral health and serious conditions like diabetes, heart disease, stroke and pneumonia.

 When bacteria-containing plaque and tartar on the teeth start to break down, acid is produced that destroys enamel (the hard coating on the outside of your teeth).
 The disease is called caries and results in cavities in your teeth needing fillings or crowns, or, if severe, infections, abscesses and lost teeth.

 Diet is key here.
 There are two things to consider: what you’re eating, and how often you’re eating it.
 Each time you eat or drink something sugary the bacteria in your mouth produces acids that attack your teeth.
 Your saliva naturally neutralises that acid within an hour to protect enamel, but your teeth can only withstand a few of these acid attacks a day before the enamel starts to get damaged.
 So the more you snack, the more you risk tooth decay.
 Grazing on sugary snacks is the worst thing you can do for teeth.